Proxy Server: Definition and Use

 They do not inject client information and do not reveal proxy usage in HTTP headers.

-Anonymity level: The highest level available in HTTP scenarios.
+Anonymity level: The highest level available for HTTP connections.

 Anonymous Proxies